Staff member Tulsi Mainali with some of the children at Sunrise.

 To help transition the youths into an independent life after attaining their School Leaving Certificate (SLC i.e. year 10), we aim to provide them with three levels of assistance;

-- College support - The youth are encouraged to go on to college (year 11+) and Sunrise supports a portion of their fees and other needs.
-The youth are responsible for paying the balance themselves with money earned from part time jobs.
+- College support - The youth are encouraged to go on to college (year 11 and 12) or other further education with the financial support from SCAI

 - Practical work experience - We help organize practical work experience in their desired field to help prepare them for their future careers and to develop connections within the local community that may provide potential employment opportunities.